 Sip your cocktails downstairs at the Potting Shed: the open-plan restaurant has a well-equipped bar.
 There’s also a self-service honesty bar in the drawing room.

-The Potting Shed lays out its breakfast buffet at 7am, and the last drinks are poured at 11pm.
+The Potting Shed serves a Full English at 7am, and the last drinks are poured at 11pm.
 Food is served until 10.30pm.

 Have anything from the restaurant’s menu delivered to your room, 24 hours a day.

 The clue’s in the name: Dorset Square Hotel sits elegantly on the edge of Dorset Square, a leafy corner of upmarket Marylebone.
 It’s an unbeatably central part of town, ideal for shopping, dining and sightseeing.

 The nearest airport is Heathrow, 18 miles away, although Gatwick, Stansted or City airports are just as accessible.

 The closest station is Marylebone, about two minutes from the hotel.
 It’s part of the London Underground network, on the Bakerloo line; it’s also served by Chiltern Railways trains to Birmingham.